SumoLogic/sumologictoolbox/readme.md

  and collector APIs.)
 The idea is to make it easier to perform common API tasks such as copying sources and generating CSV files from searches.

- Sumotoolbox makes use of the sumologic-python-sdk by Yoway Buorn that is available here:
+ Sumotoolbox makes use of the sumologic-python-sdk that is available here:

  https://github.com/SumoLogic/sumologic-python-sdk

 Dependencies
 ============

-Sumotoolbox was created using python 2.7, pyqt4 and the Qt designer application.
-A working pyqt4 installation must be present to execute this script within your python environment.
-Alternatively you can download the Windows or Mac OS X binaries available in the "dist" folder which come bundled with all required libraries.
-They were created on Windows 10 and OS X Yosemite so your mileage may vary with older OS releases.
+Sumotoolbox was created using python 3.6, pyqt5 and the Qt designer application.
+A working pyqt5 installation must be present to execute this script within your python environment.
+Alternatively you can download the Windows, Mac OS X, or Linux binaries available in the "dist" folder which come bundled with all required libraries.

 Features and Usage
 ==================